 Attending to absence: Supporting schools to increase school attendance

-Join us on Wednesday, 7 May for a GM Policy Hub seminar exploring how local approaches can improve school attendance and support disadvantaged children.
+On Wednesday, 7 May we held a GM Policy Hub seminar exploring how local approaches can improve school attendance and support disadvantaged children.

 Persistent rates of school absences have increased considerably since the COVID-19 pandemic, with no sign of returning to pre-pandemic levels.
 Levels of school absence are proven to be higher in disadvantaged areas, with rates of unauthorised absence 34% higher in the North of England than the South.